vovan-zt/kottans-frontend/README.md

 Hello, my name is Volodymyr.

 This course is quite interesting.
+He improved my skills even more.
+Let's move on :)